Ibzie/GAN-Based-Paper-Title-Generator/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ---

 *This implementation accompanies the article "An Article About GANs Because Companies Aren't Hiring Junior Developers".
-If you found it helpful, consider connecting on [LinkedIn](https://linkedin.com/in/yourprofile).*
+If you found it helpful, consider connecting on [LinkedIn](https://www.linkedin.com/in/ibrahim-akhtar-ab543823b/).*